micheleangioni/sls-node-ts/readme.md

 In order to deploy to a `staging` environment, run `npm run deploy-staging`.
 Instead, to deploy to a `production` environment, run `npm run deploy-production`.

-To remove the deployed environment, run `npm run remove-staging` or `npm run remove-production`.
+To completely remove the deployed application, run `npm run remove-staging` or `npm run remove-production`.

 ## <a name="features"></a>Features